-Whey protein is arguably the most popular food supplement available, largely because protein is the imperative for those looking to build muscle.
-Aside from the multitude of functions proteins have in the human body, they’re also the key regulator/substrate for muscular (and other tissue) hypertrophy.
+Whey protein is arguably the most popular food supplement available, largely because protein is imperative for those looking to build muscle.
+Aside from the multitude of functions proteins have in the human body, they’re also the key regulator and substrate for muscular hypertrophy.

-Needless to say, if you’re putting in countless hours in the gym training then you’re going to want to maximize your results by optimizing your protein intake.
+Needless to say, if you’re putting in countless hours in the gym training, you’re going to want to maximize your results by optimizing your protein intake.

-Research continues to provide evidence that protein needs are greater in active individuals (especially those who lift weights regularly).1 Thus, many gym-goers find supplemental protein powders useful for meeting their protein demands (which will be discussed herein).
+Research continues to provide evidence that protein needs are greater in active individuals, especially those who lift weights regularly.
+Thus, many gym-goers find supplemental protein powders useful for meeting their protein demands.